-When communicating with a person who is dependent, neat, conservative, perfectionist, careful and compliant: Prepare your "case" in advance.
+When communicating with a person who is dependent, neat, conservative, perfectionist, careful and compliant: When communicating with a person who is ambitious, forceful, decisive, strong-willed, independent and goal-oriented: Prepare your "case" in advance.
 Stick to business.
 Be accurate and realistic.
-Factors that will create tension or When communicating with a person who is ambitious, forceful, decisive, strong-willed, independent and goal-oriented: Be clear, specific, brief and to the point.
+Be clear, specific, brief and to the point.
 Stick to business.
 Be prepared with support material in a well-organized "package."
-Being giddy, casual, informal, loud.
+Factors that will create tension or dissatisfaction: Being giddy, casual, informal, loud.
 Pushing too hard or being unrealistic with deadlines.
 Being disorganized or messy.
 Factors that will create tension or dissatisfaction: Talking about things that are not relevant to the issue.
 Leaving loopholes or cloudy issues.
 Appearing disorganized.
 When communicating with a person who is patient, predictable, reliable, steady, relaxed and modest: Begin with a personal commentbreak the ice.
 Present your case softly, nonthreateningly.
 Ask "how?" questions to draw their opinions.
 Factors that will create tension or dissatisfaction: Rushing headlong into business.
 Being domineering or demanding.
 Forcing them to respond quickly to your objectives.
 When communicating with a person who is magnetic, enthusiastic, friendly, demonstrative and political: Provide a warm and friendly environment.
 Don't deal with a lot of details (put them in writing).
 Ask "feeling" questions to draw their opinions or comments.
 Factors that will create tension or dissatisfaction: Being curt, cold or tight-lipped.
 Controlling the conversation.
 Driving on facts and figures, alternatives, abstractions.